Sometimes you’ll need more than just your documents

 Hansells have more than most to help you

 Few legal practices have as much experience and authority in the field of Notarial Services as Hansells.
-We are exceptional in having two Notary Publics on our team – Tim Eagle and Jane Stockings.
+We are exceptional in having two Notaries Public on our team – Tim Eagle and Jane Stockings.
 That means we have the resources to help you when, as they often do, Notarial requirements come up at short notice.

 It also means that we have the breadth of experience to work on the full spectrum of documents that required the services of a Notary Public.
 We are familiar with the procedures of overseas departments and, of course, offer multi lingual working.

 When am I likely to need a Notary Public?

 The most likely time you’ll need Notary services is when you have documents that are needed abroad.
 The Notary’s seal confirms the legality of the document to the authorities of another country.

 There are many areas that can require a Notary’s seal.
 Buying property abroad, educational certificates for employment, sponsorship for visitors to the UK, adoption issues and authenticating foreign wills are just some of the issues we frequently help with.
 Opening bank accounts in another country is another procedure where you will need help.

 I’ve heard the term ‘Apostille’.
 What is that?

 Some countries seek an extra level of ‘legalisation’ which may require an authentication by, for example, the Foreign and Commonwealth Office of the Notary’s signature.
 The certificate that confirms the signature is called an Apostille.
 If you need that, we can help.

 What does this service cost?